avgenakisg/cordova_arduino_and_bluetooth_plotting/README.md

 # cordova_arduino_and_bluetooth_plotting
-Cordova simple app for plotting values using an HC-05 bluetooth ,  arduino uno and epoch js library.
+Cordova simple app for plotting values using an HC-05 bluetooth ,  arduino uno and epoch js library. <br>

 This project created in order to plot values coming from a cardiograph (ECG) to mobile phone using a bluetooth HC-05 module and arduino.

-I created a very simple design.
+I created a very simple design. <br>
-*In the first box we can read the data comming from serial port *In the second box I plot the values comming from bluetooth using epoch js real time plotting *In the third box I count Pulses/second using a simple algorithm (count the time and the number of spikes using a max value limit)
+*In the first box we can read the data comming from serial port <br> *In the second box I plot the values comming from bluetooth using epoch js real time plotting <br>
+*In the third box I count Pulses/second using a simple algorithm (count the time and the number of spikes using a max value limit) <br>

 ![alt tag](screen.png)